Gaudiya-Koshan/indesign-balarama-unicode/README.md

 >The easiest way to install this script into Indesign is to, within the software, open the ```Scripts Panel``` then ```right-click``` (Windows) or Control-click (macOS) a script and choose ```Reveal In Explorer``` (Windows) or ```Reveal In Finder``` (macOS).

-Then just copy the ```BalaramaToUnicode.jsx``` file here into the folder and it will be available to use.
+Then just download the **[BalaramaToUnicode.jsx](https://github.com/ekendra-nz/indesign-balarama-unicode/raw/main/BalaramaToUnicode.jsx)** file here into the folder and it will be available to use.
 If, for whatever reason, you want to manually find the folder, it should be buried within a network of visible and hidden (by default) folders:

  OS | Scripts Folder Location
 |--------------|:-----|